-Bending the Straight into Curved: A Tree-Ring-Inspired Fully Printed Omnidirectional Triboelectric Nanogenerator with Ring-Nested Structure for All-In-One Wearable Self-Powered Systems and IoT Smart Packaging DOI
+Bending the Straight into Curved: A Tree-Ring-Inspired Fully Printed Omnidirectional Triboelectric Nanogenerator with Ring-Nested Structure for All-in-One Wearable Self-Charging Power, Optical Modulation Display, and Iot Smart Packaging System with Sliding Motion Monitoring DOI

 Yaoli Wang, Guodong Liu, Qingjun Meng